MarcFrankfurt/Bioweb3D/README.md

 Most arrests are for disorderly conduct.
 For prostitution mostly females get arrested: 1.9 million females compared to 1 million males arrested in the US 1980-2010.

-Through the years more and more older women (sex workers of more age groups) have been arrested for prostitution, outnumbering men (clients or possible male and trans* sex wokrers), although there is an outspoken 'end demand' policy in place in the US.
+Through the years more and more older women (sex workers of more age groups) have been arrested for prostitution, outnumbering men (clients or possible male and trans* sex workers), although there is an outspoken 'end demand' policy in place in the US.
 Although sex workers are hegemonistically categorized as victims in the media driven public discourse, we found, that females are targeted number one by police arrests on prostitution.
 On `bit.ly/arrestmap` we provide maps with geocoded data and arrest costs.

 Regarding so called "child prostitution" the anti-prostitution media propaganda can not be substanciated.
 Contrary to public belief prostitution of minors is low as data for prostitution arrests from the very many sting operations reveal.
 Figures or curves only raise after age of maturity with the 18-20 years age group (default color code light green.
 Younger than 21 years are 13.38% of all female prostitution arrests, <18 years are 1.16%, <16 are 0.28% and [younger than 14 years (child) are only 0.02%](http://bit.ly/19xHowd)).